RedPitaya/Documentation/appsFeatures/command_line_tools/utils/calib_util.rst

 .. code-block:: console

-    redpitaya> calib
+    root@rp-f0a235:~# calib
-    calib version 2.07-494-d5436699b
+    calib version 2.07-583-d4d522b21

     Usage: calib [OPTION]...

     OPTIONS:
     -r    Read calibration values from eeprom (to stdout).
         The -n flag has no effect.
 The system automatically determines the type of stored data.

     -w    Write calibration values to eeprom (from stdin).
         Possible combination of flags: -wn, -wf, -wfn, -wmn, -wfmn

     -f    Use factory address space.
     -d    Reset calibration values in eeprom from factory zone.
 WARNING: Saves automatic to a new format

     -i    Reset calibration values in eeprom by default Possible combination of flags: -in , -inf.

     -o    Converts the calibration from the user zone to the old calibration format.
 For ecosystem version 0.98

     -v    Produce verbose output.
     -h    Print this info.
     -x    Print in hex.
     -u    Print stored calibration in unified format.

     -m    Modify specific parameter in universal calibration -n    Flag for working with the new calibration storage format.
     -e    Disables the ADC filter completely in the FPGA when the calibration is reset to default.

 To properly calibrate the Red Pitaya using the *calib* utility, we need to understand the calibration format we are working with.
 There are 4 different types of calibration: